S.Africa’s Zuma faces torrent of calls to go after court rebuke

 South African President Jacob Zuma faced a chorus of calls Friday to step down after a court ruled that he breached the constitution in a judgement that engulfed him in a fresh bout of controversy.

 Zuma retains widespread loyalty within the ruling African National Congress (ANC) whose lawmakers dominate parliament, but his tarnished image has shaken the party ahead of local elections.

-The main opposition party, the Democratic Alliance, hailed the damning verdict by the country's top court that Zuma had violated the constitution in a dispute over public funds spent on his private home.
+The main opposition party, the Democratic Alliance, hailed a damning verdict by the country’s top court Thursday that Zuma had violated the constitution by refusing to repay public funds spent on his private home.

 “This judgement is an immense victory for democracy, for the rule of law, and for the people of South Africa,” DA leader Mmusi Maimane told reporters on Friday.

-The party has launched impeachment proceedings against Zuma but the move is likely to fail as it would require the support of a two-thirds majority in parliament.
+The party has launched impeachment proceedings against the head of state, in a move likely to fail as it would require the support of a two-thirds majority in parliament.

-But the attempt will keep Zuma's misdeeds in the public eye ahead of the municipal elections later this year when the ANC risks losing control of Gauteng province, which includes the cities of Johannesburg and Pretoria.
+But the impeachment attempt is set to keep Zuma’s misdeeds in the public eye ahead of municipal elections this year when the ANC risks losing control of Gauteng province, which includes Johannesburg and Pretoria.

 The storm of press criticism focused on Zuma’s refusal to comply with an ombudswoman’s orders to repay money spent on a swimming pool, chicken run, cattle enclosure and amphitheatre at his rural homestead.